MissionalDigerati/md-contribution-site/_sections/report-a-bug.md

 ## Report a Bug

-Our community uses Github Issue Tracking to track bug reports, feature requests and questions related to a project.
+Our community uses GitHub Issue Tracking to track bug reports, feature requests and questions related to a project.
 You should visit the specific project's code repository to report the bug.
 See the [projects section](#projects){:.scroll-to} above.
 Once there, click on the _Issues_ tab.  **Before you submit the bug report, you should search the issue tracker for a similar issue.**  If you are unable to find a similar issue, then:

 1. Click on the _New Issue_ button.
 2. Click the _Get Started_ button next to **Bug Report**.